reuk/wayverb/docs_source/microphone.md

 To generate audio-rate results, the directional histograms must be combined into a single energy histogram, which can then be used to weight a noise sequence as discussed in the [Ray Tracer]({{ site.baseurl }}{% link ray_tracer.md %}}) section.
-This achieved by taking the centre direction of each directivity group, calculating or looking-up the correct attenuation for that direction, and then multiplying the entire histogram by that value.
+This is achieved by taking the centre direction of each directivity group, calculating or looking-up the correct attenuation for that direction, and then multiplying the entire histogram by that value.
 The final direction-weighted histogram is given by the elementwise sum of all